 Within the cost-benefit analysis aiming to assess the impact of childcare and development services, the post-birth period of 24 months was studied, during which the state pays the family a childcare subsidy in the amount of 18,000AMD.
 Those figures were discounted and brought to one unified entry point in terms of time in order to receive comparable results.
 As a unified entry point, the time of childbirth and time for subsidy entitlement was selected.
 The discount rate used for estimations in this analysis was the accounting rate of bank interest as established at 12% by the RA Central Bank.

-In case of limited accessibility to or non-use of CCDS, the income of a mother or a family is the total amount of childcare subisidy received during the 24 months, At the same time, this a cost incurred by the state since it is paid from the state budget.
+In case of limited accessibility to or non-use of CCDS, the income of a mother or a family is the total amount of childcare subisidy received during the 24 months, At the same time, this is a cost incurred by the state since it is paid from the state budget.
 The calculations of net benefit and costs of families and the state in case of non-use of CCDS, is presented in Table 10.

 Table 10.
 Calculation of net benefit and costs for parents and state in case of not using CCDS-s